Griffiths heights and pencils of hypersurfaces: Steenbrink's theory and logarithmic Hodge bundles

-In particular, the vector bundles $\cF^p$ on $\Cc$ are algebraic vector subbundles of $\ccH^n (Y_{\Cc}/\Cc)$ endowed with the algebraic structure defined by means of its Deligne extension.\footnote{In other words, they satisfy the condition $\mathbf{Alg}$ of Section \ref{Peters construction}.} \end{proposition}
+In particular, the vector bundles $\cF^p$ on $\Cc$ are algebraic vector subbundles of $\ccH^n (Y_{\Cc}/\Cc)$ endowed with the algebraic structure defined by means of its Deligne extension.\footnote{ This also follows from \cite[Theorem (4.13), a)]{Schmid73}.
+Observe that the algebraic structures defined by the upper and lower Deligne extensions of a vector bundle with connection on $\Cc$ actually coincide. } \end{proposition}

 \begin{proof} By \cite[Th.
-(2.11)]{[Steenbrink77]}, for all $p,q \geq 0$, the sheaves $E_2 ^{p,q} := R^q g_\ast \omega^p_{Y/C}$ are locally free.
+(2.11)]{Steenbrink77}, for all $p,q \geq 0$, the sheaves $E_1 ^{p,q} := R^q g_\ast \omega^p_{Y/C}$ are locally free.

 The restriction of the spectral sequence \eqref{logarithmic Hodge-de Rham sequence} to $\Cc$ is the classical relative Hodge-de Rham sequence, which degenerates at the first page.
-This means that the differentials of the sequence \eqref{logarithmic Hodge-de Rham sequence} $\mathrm{d}_2 ^{p,q} : E_2 ^{p,q} \rightarrow E_2 ^{p+2, q-1}$ vanish on $\Cc$, hence everywhere by local freedom of the sheaves $E_2 ^{p,q}$.
-So the relative logarithmic Hodge-de Rham spectral sequence degenerates.
+This means that the differentials of the sequence \eqref{logarithmic Hodge-de Rham sequence} $\mathrm{d}_1 ^{p,q} : E_1 ^{p,q} \rightarrow E_1 ^{p+1, q}$ vanish on $\Cc$, hence everywhere by local freeness of the sheaves $E_1 ^{p,q}$.
+So the relative logarithmic Hodge-de Rham spectral sequence degenerates at the first page.

 The second statement follows by definition of the spectral sequence.

 For the third one, from the GAGA theorem applied on the projective manifold $C$, we have that the analytic vector bundles $\cF^p _{\log}$ are algebraic subbundles of the Deligne extension $R^n g_* \omega^\bullet_{Y/C}$ of~$\ccH^n(Y_\Cc / \Cc)$, hence their restrictions to $\Cc$ are algebraic with respect to the same algebraic structure. \end{proof}